 Our culture is the foundation how we

-Check in with us again at the end of May 2020 as we re-imagine and launch new bespoke products to support local travel and our local business in Ōtautahi and Te Waipounamu. ##christchurchnz #exploreyourplace #supportchch
+Check in with us again at the end of August 2020.
+Until then we are in the process of re-imagining our bespoke products to support local travel and our local business in Ōtautahi and Te Waipounamu. ##christchurchnz #exploreyourplace #supportchch

 Ōtakaro Awa – Ōtautahi

 Our Kaiwhakahaere, Cate Grace on the banks of the river where her tipuna | ancestors have stood for generations paving new ways of thinking.

 For more information or media comments please contact Cate Grace

 “By staying home today we can travel internationally tomorrow“UNWTO

 The worldwide outbreak of COVID-19 has brought the world to a standstill.
 As we came together as a nation, New Zealand has responded collectively and within two months, we have been successful in flattening the curve.
 By the end of April 2020, the World Health Organisation (WHO) announced New Zealand has been world-leading in its response to Covid-19.
 Yet both our prime minister and director-general of public health remained cautious – we’re not out of the woods yet.
 The ‘tail’ of the NZ pandemic curve remains, and no one can predict when it might end.
 So what comes next?

 Āmiki support the New Zealand government in closing the boarders to flatten the curve.
 Restricting International travel at this time also aligns with our support of the World Tourism Organization (UNWTO) and the call for shared responsibility among travellers and the tourism sector.

 Indigenous Tourism – a change agent for kinder travel